Disaster Relief Loans for Nonprofits During the Pandemic

 Related Link: The $10,000 Emergency Grant from SBA- Fact or Fiction?

 As long as you’re good with the catch, the PPP loan is likely the one you’d want to get because of the forgiveness.
 There are very few strings, and you can submit for forgiveness on eligible expenses paid out in the first 2 months.

 If the catch is a problem, then the EIDL is a good option at 2.75% interest.
 Plus, if you need that $10K immediately, it’s worth applying.
 You can always reject the loan if you don’t like the terms or opt for a PPP after applying for EIDL.

-Your fourth option is to say you're fine and not do any of this.
-A good option for strong orgs.
+Your fourth option is to say you’re fine and not do any of this.
+A good option for strong organizations.

 The SBA EIDL loan application process is already defined, but PPP loans are a little more uncertain.
 You must go through a bank to apply for a PPP loan, but as of March 30th, there is no defined process yet.
 Banks are scrambling to get a process in place and understand the 800-page bill and all the requirements.
 Banks should have applications sometime around April 3, 2020.

 What I can predict is that PPP loans will be competitive.
 Once banks get their process defined, it’s like the checkered flag will drop and it’ll be a race to get a loan.